 “Finally, all of you, be like-minded, be sympathetic, love one another, be compassionate and humble.”
 (1 Peter 3:8, NIV)

-Whether in the human family into which we were born, or the spiritual family of God into which we both chose and were chosen; success for the Christian disciple depends on: (2) Being sympathetic with others.
+Whether in the human family into which we were born, or the spiritual family of God into which we both chose and were chosen; success depends on: Showing compassion.

 Nothing dries-up the wells of compassion faster than the notion that a person in trouble — or a troubled person, for that matter — deserves whatever it is that’s got them by the throat.
 The fact of the matter is that at one time or another, we’ve all been in a tough spot; and we’ve greatly appreciated it when someone — anyone — has been moved to give us a hand-up, or a hand-out.

 Many of us are only a few bad decisions from poverty.
 All of us are only a heartbeat away from death.
 An honest look at our common, fragile condition may yet open again the wells of compassion. – Luther